Question:

 In particular, when and how you – and your father – learned about your grandmother’s citizenship is one of several crucial issues you’ll need to figure out.

-This is a very complicated area of law.
+This is a complicated area of law.

 The rules are very technical.
 For instance, depending on your birth date and your father’s birth date, there are probably different rules for each of you.

-Usually, obtaining the evidence in these cases are like figuring out puzzles within puzzles.
 Because they involve information that reached back 50 to 100 years ago, the search for relevant materials requires following clues gathered from a variety of government and family sources.

 These are the types of issues where the help of an experienced citizenship and naturalization attorney is usually necessary.